 \subsubsection{Implementation Details}

-In our experiments, $l_{v}$, ${l_{c}}$, ${l_{f}}$ are set to $16$, $4$, $4$ for sparse sampling. $r$ and $m$ are set to $10$ and $2048$ for spatiotemporal semantic encoder. $d$ is set to $256$ for DJSCC transmission, which also represents the maximum bandwidth that can be allocated for each token.
+In our experiments, $l_{v}$, ${l_{c}}$, ${l_{f}}$ are set to $16$, $4$, $4$ for sparse sampling. $r$ and $m$ are set to $10$ and $2048$ for spatiotemporal semantic encoder.
+Note that the pretrained object-level feature extractor and the pretrained frame-level feature extractor served as preprocessing networks are not involved in the training process. $r$ is set to $10$ means that we only select the top $10$ detected objects with the highest confidence for each frame, which is a trade-off between network complexity and network performance.
+When the number of detected objects is less than $10$, we pad the additional object features with zeros to ensure a total of $10$ detected objects. $d$ is set to $256$ for DJSCC transmission, which also represents the maximum bandwidth that can be allocated for each token.
 Both the JSC encoder and the JSC decoder consist of $L=4$ Transformer blocks for JSC encoding/decoding.
 There are also $L=4$ rate predictors for bandwidth allocation during JSC encoding. $q$ is set to $8$ for adaptive bandwidth allocation, which denotes the set of candidate retained channels for each token is $\mathcal{R}=\left \{2,4,8,16,32,64,128,256 \right \}$.
 Each question has $b=5$ candidate answers to form QA pairs.

 In progressive training of VideoQA-SC, the training epochs for stage 1, stage 2, stage 3 and stage 4 are $20$, $20$, $20$ and $10$, respectively.
 The learning rates for stage 1, stage 2, stage 3 and stage 4 are $1\times{10}^{-5}$, $5\times{10}^{-6}$, $5\times{10}^{-6}$ and $2\times{10}^{-6}$, respectively.
 The Gumbel-Softmax trick is enabled in the training stage 3 and stage 4 for differentiable sampling.
 For stable training, we set the temperature coefficient $\tau=5$ at the beginning and decay it by a factor of $0.9$ after each epoch in stage 3.
 Similarly, we set $\tau=1$ initially and decay it by a factor of $0.95$ after each epoch in stage 4.
 We train models that satisfy different bandwidth constraints by tuning the hyperparameter $\lambda$.